verdaccio/website/docs/web.md

 > It is recommended the logo size has the following size `40x40` pixels.

-> The `darMode` can be enbled via UI and is persisted in the local storage, furthermore, also void `primary_color` and dark cannot be customized.
+> The `darkMode` can be enbled via UI and is persisted in the local storage, furthermore, also void `primary_color` and dark cannot be customized.